Vauxhall Grandland X Hybrid reliability & safety

 Vauxhall Grandland X PHEV reliability & problems

-The Vauxhall Grandland X is a popular sight on UK roads – at least in non-electrified form – but only managed a 69th-place finish in our sister title Auto Express' 2020 Driver Power owner satisfaction survey.
+The Vauxhall Grandland X is a popular sight on UK roads – at least in non-electrified form – but only managed a 69th-place finish in the 2020 Driver Power owner satisfaction survey.
 This didn't take the plug-in model into account, but still doesn't bode that well.
 Of those surveyed, 21.7% of owners reported experiencing a fault with their Grandland X – but we are yet to find out how the plug-in version fares.

 In This Review